ThiagoCits/Gerrit_on_docker_SAML_Kecloak/README.md

 ## Envorioment
 In this envoriorment we'll have 2 VMs, both with docker installed.

-How to this a enviornment test, I deployed the Keycoak in dev mode.
+How make this  enviornment test, I deployed the Keycoak in dev mode.

 ### VM Keycloak